intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 if a protocol operation fails multiple times when grease values are used, it can be retried without any grease values.
-This reduces the effectiveness of grease values in removing existing ossification, but can still have benefits for flagging issues in new implementations when they receive greas values.
+This reduces the effectiveness of grease values in removing existing ossification, but can still have benefits for flagging issues in new implementations when they receive grease values.

 # Considerations for Increasing Protocol Variability {#variability}